Open House Festival

 First Floor, Paternoster Lodge, 2 Paternoster Square, EC4M 7DX

 Temple Bar is a 350 year old gateway to the City of London, designed by Sir Christopher Wren.
-It formerly stood in Fleet Street, and was the last surviving gateway to the City of London.
+It formerly stood in Fleet Street, and is the last surviving gateway to the City of London.
+This beautiful structure has a fascinating history, which will be revealed to visitors.

 Getting there